PG&E’s bankruptcy plan wins support from wildfire victims

 As it became apparent that the COVID-19 pandemic would drive the economy into a deep recession, PG&E’s shares plunged along with the rest of the stock market during March.
 That led one financial expert to estimate the PG&E stock earmarked for the wildfire victims’ trust would be worth only $4.85 billion, a nearly 30% markdown.

 But PG&E’s stock price has rebounded in recent weeks and it’s now worth more than it was when the deal setting up the victims’ trust was struck last December.
-The shares surged more than 8% to $12.28 in Monday’s late afternoon trading.
+The shares surged 8% Monday to close at $12.27.
 The stock stood at $9.65 when PG&E reached its settlement the wildfire victims.

 Critics of the utility’s plan also are upset because the company still hasn’t specified when the fire victims will be able to sell the shares.
 It now seems likely the victims will have to hold the stock through the upcoming wildfire season in Northern California, raising the specter that another calamity caused by the utility’s badly outdated equipment could cause the shares to plummet before they can cash out.